 The management structure of ACOPS consists of a Chair of the Board, Trustees, a Social Media Manager and an Honorary President.
 Decisions are informed on the basis of consultation with associates, partners, specialists and other friends of ACOPS who compose ACOPS Consultative Council.

 TRUSTEE & CHAIR OF THE BOARD – Youna (Le Berre Lemaire ) Lyons

-She is a Senior Research Fellow with the Ocean Law and Policy Programme of the Centre for International Law (CIL), National University of Singapore (NUS).
-Her dual expertise in law and marine sciences uniquely positions her to integrate these fields for marine policy-making purposes and has led her to spearhead and coordinate several multidisciplinary research projects at CIL including the prospects for re-use of obsolete offshore installations as artificial reefs in Southeast Asia, sensitivity mapping for Singapore in the context of oil spill preparedness and response, and the mapping of shallow features in the South China Sea.
+She is a Visiting Associate Professor with the Ocean Law and Policy Programme of the Centre for International Law (CIL), National University of Singapore (NUS) where she focuses on Southeast Asia.
+Her dual expertise in international law and marine sciences uniquely positions her to integrate these fields for marine policy-making purposes and has led her to spearhead and coordinate several multidisciplinary research projects at CIL including the prospects for re-use of obsolete offshore installations as artificial reefs in Southeast Asia, sensitivity mapping for Singapore in the context of oil spill preparedness and response, the mapping of shallow features in the South China Sea and data extraction and database-making projects to better inform the protection of the marine environment in the region.

 In addition to academic research work and publications, she supports and participates to global and regional intergovernmental meetings on the protection of the marine environment as an observer.
 She is also involved in the teaching of university students and training of government delegates.
-She has spent the last 10 years of her carrier in Asia and is, in parallel, completing a PhD with the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong titled ‘Identifying sensitive marine areas in the South China Sea and States’ obligations under international law’.
+She has spent the last 15 years of her carrier in Asia.